 If you are looking for truly chemical free-clothing, this post will get you up-to-speed on the certification you want to look for.
 It’s called the Global Organic Textile Standard (GOTS) and it’s the gold standard when it comes to organic clothing.
-We call it the “Pure Joy” Collection.
+Whether you are looking for organic baby clothes or organic clothes for kids, you’ll want to look for the GOTS label.

 What is the Global Organic Textile Standard?